kubernetes/test-infra/testgrid/config/README.md

 1. Append a new testgroup under test_groups, specity the name and where to get the log.
 2. Append a new dashboardtab under the dashboard you would like to add the testgroup to, or create a new dashboard and assign the testgroup to the dashboard.
-  * The testgroup name from a dashboardtab should match the name from a testgroup
-  ** Note that a testgroup can be within multiple dashboards.
+  * The testgroup name from a dashboardtab should match the name from a testgroup ** Note that a testgroup can be within multiple dashboards.
 3. Run config_test.go to make sure the config is valid.

+Contact us before you make changes to config.proto